-Measure itle 1 Improving links with Local Transport Strategy (LTS) Definition Key Intervention Future versions of LTS to be revised to include: Measures to ensure the current poor air quality in the AQMA is improved where possible and to avoid future problems are implemented via the Reference to Musselburgh AQMA and measures included in Air Quality Action Plan.
-Integration of plan.
-Local Transport Strategy.
-Develop action plan measures that will be implemented via the local transport strategy Responsible authority and other partners Powers to be used East Lothian Council - Road Services and Environmental Health Voluntary
+Measure Measure Title 1 rategy (LTS) Definition Key Intervention Future versions of LTS to be revised to include: Measures to ensure the current poor air quality in the AQMA is improved where possible and to avoid future problems are implemented via the o Musselburgh AQMA and measures Air Quality Action Plan.
+Integration of Local Transport Strategy. tion plan measures that will be d via the local transport strategy Responsible author ity and other partners Powers to be used East Lothian Coun Health cil - Road Services and Environmental Voluntary